Skip to main content

 Transitional scheme

-Law 26/2014, of November 27, which modifies Law 35/2006, of November 28, on Personal Income Tax, the consolidated text of the Income Tax Law of no Residents, approved by Royal Legislative Decree 5/2004, of March 5, and other tax regulations ( BOE of the 28th) has abolished, with effect from January 1, 2015, the Deduction for rental of the residence.
+Law 26/2014, of November 27, which modifies Law 35/2006, of November 28, on Personal Income Tax, the revised text of the Non-Resident Income Tax Law, approved by Royal Legislative Decree 5/2004, of March 5, and other tax regulations ( BOE of the 28th) has eliminated, with effect from January 1, 2015, the deduction for rent of the habitual residence.

-However, for taxpayers who had previously been deducting rent for rent, a transitional regime is introduced that allows them to continue enjoying the deduction under the same terms and with the same conditions that existed on December 31, 2014.
+However, for taxpayers who were previously deducting their rental income, a transitional regime is being introduced that allows them to continue enjoying the deduction under the same terms and conditions existing on 31 December 2014.

 To whom does the transitional regime apply?